 While it might not be the best time of year to see some Northern Lights, Iceland still has plenty to offer during the summer.
 Today marks Icelandic National Day, so we thought we’d offer up our top tips to seeing Reykjavik and some of the best excursions close to the Icelandic capital!

 Flights and Transport in Iceland

-The Icelandic Tourist Board estimates that the country will see an influx of 1.5 million tourists this year, with the vast majority staying in Reykjavik.
-Pretty incredible given that the whole country has a population of 323,000 with around 200,000 living in the capital.
+Last year saw an influx of 2.4 million tourists enter Iceland, with the vast majority staying in Reykjavik.
+That’s around double the amount that travelled in 2016 and pretty incredible given that the whole country has a population of 323,000, with only around 200,000 living in the capital.

 The country has seen an increase of 25% of tourists consecutively for the past 6 years which means there are plenty of options when it comes to flights.
 Heathrow, Gatwick, Stansted, Manchester and Luton all fly to Keflavik International Airport all year round and you can get flights for as little as £100-£150 return depending on when you go.

 Reykjavik itself is actually a 45min bus transfer from Keflavik but there are buses running every half hour and are always set to go as soon as you land.
 We took the Flybus which costs around £10 per person for a return.

 Getting around Reykjavik itself is simple enough as everything is within walking distance and excursion companies will pick you up from all of your hotels and drop you off too.
 Just be warned, if you need to go further afield, public transport barely runs outside of May-September, so car rental is pretty much your only option.